oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/introduction/introduction.md

 **The AI Agent Solution**

-In this live lab, you’ll build an **Autonomous Expense Agent** that:
+In this live lab, you’ll build an **Intelligent Expense Automation with Agentic AI** that:

 **1. Read Expense Receipt** — Retrieves expense receipt images from a file server and uses AI-powered document understanding to extract structured expense details such as date, amount, merchant, and line items.